NoWPaS: A short background

 NoWPaS has succeeded in organizing annual workshops since its inception in Norway in 2005.
 Over 250 early-stage researchers have so far given oral presentations over the previous seven years, combined with extended lectures by a total of 40 invited speakers.

-During the last few decades, research on Salmo salar L. and Salmo trutta L. has increased and will most likely intensify in the future.
+During the last few decades, scientific investigation into Salmo salar and Salmo trutta has become increasingly relevant and will continue to be so in the future.
 Research conducted by PhD and post-doctoral researchers will play an important and central role in the advancement of our knowledge of these ecologically and socially important species.
 Therefore, NoWPaS welcomes new members each year.

 Version 2.0 © NoWPaS 2012